LightForm-group/matflow-user-meetings/2023.12.08/notes.md

 ## Check version

-- Check the version of MatFlow with `matflow-dev --version` (should be the latest version: `xxxxxx`).
+- Check the version of MatFlow with `matflow-dev --version` (should be the latest version: `v0.3.0a107`).
 - If not, check you have this in your `~/.bashrc` file:

   ```